Hight & Randall has been trusted by generations.

-If you need to have your jewelry appraised for insurance reasons, are settling an estate, or just for resale, call Barbara and Randy.
-Their combined 70+ years of experience in the jewelry industry has made them experts in these types of appraisals.
+If you need to have your jewelry appraised for insurance reasons, dissolution of marriage, are settling an estate, or just for resale, call Barbara and Randy.
+Their combined 80+ years of experience in the jewelry industry has made them experts in these types of appraisals.

 What is an appraisal?

 An insurance replacement appraisal is a legal document with the detail and values needed for the insurance company to replace an item in the event of loss or, in some cases, damage.
 The document's value lies in the accuracy and detail of each item’s attributes and individual market research for replacement.
 Anything less allows debate for an appropriate and comparable replacement.

 Some of the considerations that go into the creation of the appraisal document are as follows:

 - Each piece is documented separately; such as a pendant and chain are considered two (2) pieces of jewelry if they can be separated one from the other.

 - All metals, even those with a metal fineness stamp mark such as 585 (14k) or 925 (Sterling), must be verified as such and/or tested.

 - Items that have diamonds and gemstones have additional steps taken.
 They are identified by species and variety, and natural versus synthetic or enhanced.

 - Each gemstone is measured to assist in determining weight.
 The multiple quality attributes are also evaluated, all of which are part of determining value.